JAlcocerT/JAlcocerT/content/blog/ai-cli-tools.md

 * https://marketplace.visualstudio.com/items?itemName=Boundary.baml-extension

-There is a `baml_client` you can do:
+There is a `baml_client` and you can do:

 ```sh
 from baml_client import b
 #you can now bring your classes that will check types and so on, just like typescript does, but in python, thanks to BAML (typechecking in prompts)
 ```

-And there wont be any dependencies on baml code once it has been run!
+And there wont be any dependencies on baml code once it has been run and the `./client_baml/*.py` files (or ts, whatever) are generated.

-So you will just ship the `baml_client` part.
+> So you will just ship the `baml_client` part!

 **BAML examples**